garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - | (4)
       - Do not specify "ORDER BY" clause in query.
 No need to specify countQuery attribute also.
     * - | (5)
-      - Native SQL for count converted by JPQL.
+      - Native SQL for count converted from JPQL.
     * - | (6)
-      - | Native SQL for fetching the entity of the specified page location converted by JPQL.
+      - | Native SQL for fetching the entity of the specified page location converted from JPQL.
         | Not specified in query; however "ORDER BY" clause is added to the condition specified in ``Sort`` object stored in \ ``Pageable``\  object.
 In this example, it is SQL for PostgreSQL.

 .. _how_to_specify_query_mathodname-label:

 Specifying with the method name based on naming conventions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| Specify query (JPQL) to be executed by using method name as per the naming conventions stipulated in Spring Data.
+| Specify the query (JPQL) to be executed through method name as per the naming conventions of Spring Data JPA.
-| JPQL is created from the method name using Spring Data JPA function.
+| JPQL is created from the method name by the functionality of Spring Data JPA.
-| However, JPQL can be created from the method name only for SELECT and not for UPDATE and DELETE.
+| However, this is only possible for SELECT queries and not for UPDATE and DELETE.

 For naming conventions for creating JPQL, refer to the following pages.